 Your doctor may also prescribe enzymes as an additional treatment after surgery.

-Most enzyme preparations are over-the-counter, but there are some (for example, to improve pancreatic function) that can only be obtained from a pharmacy with a prescription from your doctor.
-Often, pharmacy customers ask for an enzyme preparation that they have read good reviews about on the internet.
+Most enzyme preparations can be bought without a prescription, but some, like those that help the pancreas work better, can only be bought at a pharmacy with a prescription from your doctor.
+Customers often ask for an enzyme preparation after reading good reviews about it online.

 How to properly ingest enzymes?